ErikSierra/FalconContainment/Contain_Group/README.md

 # Contain_Group
-For the following files, please ensure the correct Crowdstrike API credentials are inputted in the [config.yaml](./config.yaml) file
+**-----THESE SCRIPTS INTERACTS WITH YOUR CROWDSTRIKE ENVIRONMENT.
+PLEASE PROCEED WITH CAUTION-----** For the following files, please ensure the correct Crowdstrike API credentials are inputted in the [config.yaml](./config.yaml) file
 + [GetHostGroup.py](#gethostgrouppy-)
 + [GetGroupMembers.py](#getgroupmemberspy)